JTFPGA/jtkcpu/README.md

 # JTKCPU

-Verilog core compatible with Konami's 052001
+Verilog core compatible with Konami's 052001 and 052526.
+The later supports more instructions, but the exact distinction among the two CPUs is not clear.

 You can show your appreciation through
 * [Patreon](https://patreon.com/jotego), by supporting releases